Today we're visiting with novelist Sandra Robbins, author of Shattered Identity (Love Inspired Suspense, February, 2012).

 Finally, what question would you like to ask my readers?

-Thanks, Sandra, for visiting with us and telling us about your novel.
-Readers, Sandra has offered to give a signed copy of her book to the winner of our drawing on Monday, September 16.
+Thank you, Sandra, for visiting with us and telling us about your novel.
+Readers, Sandra has offered to give a signed copy of her book to the winner of our drawing on Thursday, February 16.
 To enter, leave a comment below in answer to Sandra's question, above.
 "Please enter me" won't get you entered.
 Leave your email address, in case you win, like so: trish[at]trishperry[dot]com.

-Be sure to check out my interview with Shannon Vannatter, below.
-Leave an appropriate comment at the bottom of the post to enter the drawing for a signed copy of the book.
+Be sure to check out my interview with Veronica Heley, below.
+Leave an appropriate comment at the bottom of her post to enter the drawing for a signed copy of her book.

 Annoying legal disclaimer: drawings void where prohibited; open only to U.S. residents; the odds of winning depend upon the number of participants.
 See full disclaimer HERE.